jackwatters45/blog-api-frontend/README.md

   - add save ability

 - Sidebar

   - topics
     - for now just popular posts
     - popular authors
   - eventually
     - filter by topics

+- Nav
+  - when media query is hit, nav should be a hamburger menu